statisticsnorway/ssb-designsystem/RELEASING.md

 This builds and publishes all updated packages.

-> Publishing is automated via GitHub Actions + Changesets.
+> Publishing and GitHub release creation are automated via GitHub Actions + Changesets.

 ---